 Taking into account the established restrictions on the performance of certain activities due to COVID-19, the State Tax Inspectorate has compiled a list of economic activities that were affected by COVID-19.
-Taxpayers who are on this list and if from 16 March to the end of the emergency situation, and two additional months, they will be subject to taxes, they will automatically (without any requests) be given the following aids:
+Taxpayers who are on this list and if from 16 March to 31 December, they will be subject to taxes, they will automatically (without any requests) be given the following aids:

 - release from late payment of interest,

 After the end of the emergency situation, these companies will have two months to pay the taxes or to sign an interest-free tax loan agreement.
 During this two-month period which is dedicated for the assessment of the situation and action planning, the recovery of new declared taxes will not be applied to the listed companies and no interest will be charged on these taxes.

 You can view the listed economic activities here.

 The taxpayers included in the list are subject to the same measures used to facilitate the payment of State Social Insurance contributions.